terminatorul/NvStrapsReBar/README.md

   TARGET_ARCH           = X64
   TOOL_CHAIN_TAG        = VS2019
   ```
-* Get `NvStrapsReBar` and place it as a subdirectory right under the `edk2` directory:
+* Get `NvStrapsReBar` from this repository, and place it as a subdirectory right under the `edk2` directory, with the following commands:
   ```
   ChDir "%UserProfile%\edk2"
   git clone https://github.com/terminatorul/NvStrapsReBar.git